 Here is the Sunburst Granny Square Blanket I mentioned 2 weeks ago in the color combination tutorial.
-Wow…. finally, I have finished this blanket after the took off since last year!!!
+Wow…. finally, I have finished this blanket after the took off last year!!!
 Not that it took me a year to complete it, it is because I stopped after I have finished all the squares.
 The reason behind this was because I couldn’t make up my mind which type of joining technique should I use to join the granny squares.

 Similar to other granny square projects, you need to join the crochet square to make it into a bigger crochet piece.
 In my previous granny projects, I have used the “join-as-you-go” method in a crochet top pattern and “back-loop-join” in this crochet bag pattern.
 Now, I wanted to explore a new join method, so I finally decided to use “flat-slip-stitch-join” for this Sunburst Granny Square Blanket.
 I love the flat seam line created by this joining method.
 Find out other methods on how to join granny squares you could use.

-If you are not into huge blanket, you may adapt this method to crochet a smaller one.
-It is great as gift to the newborn during a baby shower, or as a throw on the couch or cover for pillow, etc. For the smaller blanket, you need fewer yarn colors to crochet.
+If you are not into a huge blanket, you may adapt this method to crochet a smaller granny square blanket.
+It is great as a gift to the newborn during a baby shower, or as a throw on the couch or cover for pillow, etc. For the smaller blanket, you need fewer yarn colors to crochet.
 Read this tutorial to check on how many colors to use to make your desire number of squares and how we store the crochet squares during my work in progress.